 Managing meetings that are all taking place online is a new ball game, and there are new rules.
 But firstly it is worth saying that your involvement is more important than ever.
 And here is why.

 - High standards of output are returning.

-I think at the start of the pandemic, understandably work was not a priority for many of us as we tried to understand what this new reality looked like.
-For many of us, this grace period is still very much in place because there are so many factors in play at the moment, kids aren’t back at school, the virus hasn’t disappeared, and many people are still sick and suffering the loss of loved ones.
+I think at the start of the pandemic.
+Understandably, work was not a priority for many of us as we tried to understand what this new reality looked like.
+This grace period is still very much in place for many of us because there are so many factors in play at the moment, kids aren’t back at school, the virus hasn’t disappeared, and many people are still sick and suffering the loss of loved ones.
 It is a devastating time.
-But, we also know that we those running businesses are under a lot of pressure to ensure the organisation survives now and whatever is coming next.
-High standards of output are returning, and there will be a lot of pressure on your Executive’s time.
+But, we also know that those running businesses are under a lot of pressure to ensure the organisation survives now and whatever is coming next.
+High output standards are returning, and there will be a lot of pressure on your Executive’s time.

-How you manage their schedule remotely is going to be incredibly important, and you have to work together to get it right.
+How you manage their schedule remotely will be incredibly important, and you have to work together to get it right.

 - No one wants more meetings, but…

 It is important to over-communicate while working remotely.
 It is important to Schedule regular touchpoints with your Executive and your team, and other departments.
 I’m going to talk about this in more detail, but you have to over-communicate and work collaboratively with those in your organisation.